narrative-environments/CourseCompendium/Narrative-Ecology.md

 The Narrative Ecology framework attempts to act as a reasoning, problem-solving and decision-making framework for the design process, determining the comprehensive components and processes, as well as the inter-relationships found within them, in order to inform design development.

+Narrative ecology explores how knowledge comes from the natural world and how human knowledge emanates from other forms of peoplehood.
+Many indigenous paradigms of knowledge recognize that traditional ecological knowledges (TEK) evolve out of relationships that acknowledge that life forms have agency.
+Thus, human life and meaning are co-created by a living universe that is active in various dimensions of existence.
+(Gonzalez, 2012)

 ## Participants in Narrative Ecology